MicrosoftDocs/power-platform/power-platform/guidance/coe/cli/install.md

 NOTE:

-1. On Windows you may need to add %APPDATA%\npm to your PATH environment variable to access the coe command
+1. On Windows, you may need to add %APPDATA%\npm to your PATH environment variable to access the coe command

 1. Install Azure CLI.
 Follow install instructions for your operating system at [Install Azure CLI](/cli/azure/install-azure-cli)

 ## Docker Install